 Naturalists may still claim that, even though mental properties are “emergent” they are still ultimately dependent on the physical in some way.
 Another strategy is to say that they are sui generis (in its own category or unique).
 This wouldn’t damage the claim that these naturalists admit that mental properties are nonphysical in some way (it need not be a supernatural way), which means that the first premise is still established.
 The argument from consciousness simply contends that God is a better explanation of those entities than the rival naturalistic theories.
 I’ll give a few reasons why now.

 As Moreland notes, to say that mental properties are sui generis is to reject an essential component of naturalism: the belief that everything can be explained in terms of the natural sciences and that everything that is came to be through the laws of nature working on the initial conditions of universe.
 These are very central to the naturalist ethos, and arguably anyone who rejects them is no longer a naturalist.
 In other words, it is a de facto admission that a naturalist metaphysics and epistemology cannot account for mental properties.
 It also commits naturalists, as Moreland puts it, to “contingent brute facts” that can’t be explained in terms of anything else that exists and whose existence is not metaphysically necessary ( and so could have failed to exist).
 If something could have failed to exist, there must be an explanation as to why it exists.
 This means that the notion of a “contingent brute fact” is probably a contradiction in terms.[ii]
 Also, to say that mental events are sui generis is to admit that mind is non-reducible and a fundamental feature of reality.
 As I noted under the moral argument from responsibility, if mind is a fundamental feature of reality and is non-reducible then it cannot have a material explanation and the most natural explanation of it would be another mind.
 As we saw, human minds are contingent (so they must have an explanation) and human minds all began to exist, so they must have a cause or causes.
 Even if more contingent minds are the causes of human minds, it must eventually terminate in a metaphysically necessary mind.
-Otherwise, the chain of contingent minds will form an infinite regress (refer to arguments against an actual infinity under the Kalam Cosmological Argument).
+Otherwise, the chain of contingent minds will form an infinite regress.
+(Take a look at arguments against an actual infinity in defence of the Kalam Cosmological Argument).
 If every contingent mind requires an explanation, then we would need a contingent mind to explain every contingent mind…ad inifinitum.
 This means there should be a metaphysically necessary mind capable of creating human minds, and Ockam’s Razor makes it unreasonable to posit more contingent minds that caused human minds before reaching the metaphysically necessary mind.

 If naturalism is true, then everything should be fully explainable in terms of nature or matter.
 If mental properties cannot be sufficiently explained by brain events, then we have encountered something that is nonphysical.
 You might say that mental events are “caused” by brain events, so that the nonphysical mental properties are still ultimately “natural.”
 There is a problem with this however.
 A brain event cannot simply cause a mental event and then allow it to sort of operate on its own, because how could it operate apart from the brain or some other physical substance, if it is ultimately constituted by the physical brain?
 Even if mental events are produced by the brain, but then somehow operate independently, this would provide evidence against naturalism, because it would imply that the mental event could operate independently of any material thing.
 One might respond that the mental event is both caused and sustained by the brain event.
 But nevertheless, this would still leave the question of how a physical something can create a nonphysical something.
 In addition to that, it would then be pertinent to ask if the brain event both causes and sustains the mental event, why is the mental event so significantly different from the brain event?
 It seems that if a brain event causes something to exist and keeps it in existence moment-to-moment, we are very close to eliminative materialism once again.
 Mental properties should not have their own, and completely different, quality and nature if they were so completely dependent on brain events.
 It is also reasonable to suppose that things that are so closely sustained by a different structure would not be “intrinsically characterizable”.
 That is, it should not be possible to describe such an ontologically dependent structure independently from the things on which it is dependent.
 But mental events are intrinsically characterizable.
 Mental events can be sufficiently described completely independently of the brain.
 In addition to this, if mental events cannot cause anything in the physical world (or anywhere else) then it is doubtful that they exist.
 Things that actually exist usually have causal potency.
 Finally, the idea that brain events always cause mental events but that mental events cannot cause brain events (epiphenomenalism) does not cohere with our experience.
 We clearly experience ourselves as having thoughts, making decisions and then acting on them (and again, denying this based on brain research implies absurdities – refer to the Argument from Mental Causation and the Moral Argument from Responsibility).